MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-customize-ribbons.md

 >
 >      1. Empty, but do not delete, the group where the problem occurs.
 >     2. Close the dialog using the **OK** button.
->     3. Open the dialog again and re\-add the actions to the group.
+>     3. Open the dialog again and re-add the actions to the group.

 > [!CAUTION]
 >  Any customization that alters the ribbon could affect the guidance provided in the FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> Help, because navigation steps in Help may refer to a different ribbon layout.